What is distracted driving?

 Prevalence

 Today, the number of cellphones in the U.S. surpasses the country’s population.
-According to a recent study by AT&T, 70 percent of people admit to using those cellphones while driving.
+And according to a study by AT&T, 80 percent of people admit to using those cellphones while driving.

-The telecommunications company’s research also shows that 4 in 10 smart phone users admit to checking social media while driving, 3 in 10 surf the web, and 1 in 10 video chat.
+The telecommunications company’s research also shows that 68 percent of smart phone users admit to reading texts, emails, or checking social media while driving, 54 percent surf the web, and 40 percent use video chat apps.
 This means that every person you pass on the roadway could be engaged in an entirely different world: watching a movie trailer, sending an e-mail, or video chatting with out-of-state relatives.

 Effects